2010 Singapore train depot trespass and vandalism case

-He pleaded guilty to cutting through the fence of an SMRT Changi train depot with an accomplice and spray painting two MRT train cars with the words "McKoy Banos", a widely documented signature of graffiti artists who have vandalised trains around the world.
+Fricker pleaded guilty to cutting through the fence of an SMRT Changi train depot with an accomplice and spray painting two MRT train cars with the words "McKoy Banos", a widely documented signature of graffiti artists who have vandalised trains around the world.
 Fricker was arrested on 25 May, two days before he was to leave for a new job in Switzerland.
 An arrest warrant was also issued for his British accomplice, Dane Alexander Lloyd.

 The case

 The crime was committed at Singapore train operator SMRT's Changi train depot in the early hours of 17 May 2010: